github/docs/content/rest/guides/getting-started-with-the-rest-api.md

 When prompted, you can enter your OAuth token, but we recommend you set up a variable for it:

-You can use `-u "username:$token"` and set up a variable for `token` to avoid leaving your token in shell history, which should be avoided.
+You can use `-u "your_username:$token"` and set up a variable for `token` to avoid leaving your token in shell history, which should be avoided.

 ```shell
 $ curl -i -u <em>username:$token</em> {% data variables.product.api_url_pre %}/users/octocat